 The legal capacity of the body entrusted needs to be checked to ensure that the body selected is allowed to carry out the tasks of implementation of the financial instrument under national and EU law.
 The selection procedure must therefore check the entitlement of the body entrusted to carry out the relevant implementation tasks under Union and national law (Article 7(1)(a) of the CDR).

-the economic and financial capacity
+The economic and financial capacity

 The body entrusted with financial instruments implementation tasks must have the economic and financial capacity to carry out the work.
 Therefore the selection procedure needs to ensure that the economic and financial viability of the body entrusted is adequate (Article 7(1)(b) of the CDR).
 Adequacy should be checked by reference to the type of tasks that will be entrusted to the body and their implementing modalities including their duration.